 Third Person Shooter

-- Spec Ops: The Line starts off by doing its best to convince the player that it is a standard military shooter; everything from the trailer, the demo, the cover art to even the first 40 or so minutes of gameplay is engineered to make the game appear as nothing more than a typical America Saves the Day, kill-all-the-bad-guys shooter.
-However as the story unfolds, it slowly reveals itself to be a Genre Deconstruction of military shooter games, criticizes the genre for providing players an unrealistic and immoral escapist fantasy through the glorification of violence.
+- Spec Ops: The Line starts off by doing its level best to convince the player that it is a standard military shooter; everything from the trailer, the demo, the cover art to even the first 40 or so minutes of gameplay is engineered to make the game appear as nothing more than a typical America Saves the Day, kill-all-the-bad-guys shooter.
+However as the story unfolds, it slowly reveals itself to be a Genre Deconstruction of military shooter games, and criticizes the genre for providing players an unrealistic and immoral escapist fantasy through the glorification of violence.
 The game straight up calls out the player for using the game to act out a power fantasy, calling into question the morality of playing games which simulate killing people for fun.
 The game's protagonist, Capt.
 Martin Walker, transforms from a strait-laced, no-nonsense soldier into a vicious, bloodthirsty maniac as a result of his experiences and the increasingly barbaric actions he is "forced" to carry out.
 At the end of the game, it is revealed that he had been hallucinating large parts of the game, including the existence of Col. John Konrad, the alleged "villain".

 - Turnabout Samurai (Ace Attorney): The victim was actually the one with the motive, not the killer.
 It was a case of self-defence.

-- Turnabout Big Top (Justice For All): The killer was pretty much the most sympathetic figure in the entire case, and the only one in the series to actually feel legitimate guilt over what they've done.
+- Turnabout Big Top (Justice For All): The killer was the most sympathetic figure in the entire case, and the only one in the series to actually feel legitimate guilt over what they've done.
 Rather than having an over-the-top villainous breakdown, he just bursts into tears.
 You feel pretty heartless for pursuing him.

 - The Stolen Turnabout (Trials and Tribulations): Congratulations!
 You've managed to prove your client was somewhere else when the theft occured, and implicated someone else.
 Unfortunately, that places him at the scene of a murder at the exact time it was commited, and you've just given the real killer a perfect alibi!
 Needless to say, that was his plan all along.

-- That isn't even getting into what the sequel "Virtue's Last Reward" does.
-To make it even funnier for non-Japanese players the whole thing was a "screw you" to the normal Japanese players' narrow-minded thoughts on player characters.
+- The sequel Virtue's Last Reward is a "screw you" to the Japanese players' narrow-minded thoughts on player characters.
 The game creator wanted to make an adult hero, not a slightly older teenage hero.
 Japanese gamers don't like the idea of playing as old men because they can't be awesome (basically).
-So what does this game do?
-It has you play as an Old Man but tricks you into thinking he's college age.
+So the game has you play as an old man but tricks you into thinking he's college age.

 - Tower Defense game Gemcraft: Chapter Zero is a fairly mild version.
 The Player should be wary of the premise of the game (a sorcerer seeking the ultimate MacGuffin) since it's a prequel, and the boss-fights are named ancient guardians, but overall the player identifies with the main character, wanting to beat all of the levels.
 Then you get to the very last stage and have to free the MacGuffin from a seal.
-Destroying the seal unleashes the Sealed Evil in a Can that possesses you and necessitating the character of the original Gemcraft game to come along and clean up the mess you made.
-Nice Job Breaking It, Hero!
+Destroying the seal unleashes the Sealed Evil in a Can that possesses you, necessitating the character of the original Gemcraft game to come along and clean up the mess you made.
+Nice Job Breaking It, Hero!!